All Strategies

 Possible Outcomes at Expiration

-1. XYZ index level below the break-even point (191.10):
+1. OICX index level below the break-even point (191.10):

-2. XYZ index level between strike price (195) and break-even point (191.10):
+2. OICX index level between strike price (195) and break-even point (191.10):

-If at expiration XYZ index has declined to 193, the XYZ 195 put will be worth its intrinsic value of $2.00 (strike price 195 - settlement value 193).
+If at expiration OICX index has declined to 193, the OICX 195 put will be worth its intrinsic value of $2.00 (strike price 195 - settlement value 193).
 You could exercise the option and receive the settlement amount of $200 ($2.00 intrinsic value x 100 multiplier).
 This amount would be less than the net amount paid for the put ($390), but it would offset some of that cost.
 The net loss in this case would be $190 (net cost of put $390 - settlement amount $200 received from exercise).
 This loss represents a little less than half of your initial investment.

-3. XYZ index level above strike price (195):
+3. OICX index level above strike price (195):

-If at expiration XYZ index has advanced to 202, the put would have no value because it is out-of-the-money.
+If at expiration OICX index has advanced to 202, the put would have no value because it is out-of-the-money.
 You will have lost all of your initial investment, a net of $390.
 The net premium paid for an index option represents the maximum loss for an option purchaser.

-Buy XYZ index 195 Put at $3.90 with index at 200 net cost for put = $390
+Buy OICX index 195 Put at $3.90 with index at 200 net cost for put = $390

 Move in level of index up 2 pts. down 7 pts. down 15 pts.